godotengine/godot-docs/learning/scripting/visual_script/visual_script_basics.rst

 Expression Node
 ^^^^^^^^^^^^^^^

 Among the operators, the *Expression* node is the most powerful.
-If well used, it allows to enormously simplify visual scripts that are math or logic heavy.
+If well used, it allows you to enormously simplify visual scripts that are math or logic heavy.
 Just type any expression on it and it will be executed in real-time.

 Expression nodes can: